John Thune's Success and Achievements in Timeline

 A closer look at the biggest achievements of John Thune.
 Awards, milestones, and records that define success.

-John Thune is the senior United States Senator from South Dakota, serving since 2005.
-As a Republican, he became Senate majority leader and Senate Republican leader in January 2025.
+John Thune is an American politician and the senior United States Senator from South Dakota, serving since 2005.
+As a Republican, he holds the position of Senate majority leader and Senate Republican leader since January 2025.
 Currently in his fourth Senate term, he has been the dean of South Dakota's congressional delegation since 2015.
+His career is defined by his leadership roles within the Republican party and his representation of South Dakota in the U.S. Senate.

-November 13, 2024: Senate Majority Leader Election Win
+November 13, 2024: Thune Wins Senate Republican Conference Leadership Election

-On November 13, 2024, Thune won the Senate Republican Conference leadership election on the second ballot to become the next Senate majority leader.
+On November 13, 2024, John Thune won the Senate Republican Conference leadership election on the second ballot to become the next Senate majority leader, succeeding Mitch McConnell.